NavTrust: Benchmarking Trustworthiness for Embodied Navigation: NavTrust Benchmark

 \subsection{Depth Corruption}

 Depth data serves as the geometric backbone of many navigation systems by enabling collision avoidance, path planning, and occupancy mapping.
 However, the fidelity of this modality is often taken for granted.
 To stress-test this overlooked yet critical sensor input, we introduce four types of depth corruptions that simulate common failure modes in indoor depth cameras.
 Such corruptions are essential for robustness evaluation, as errors in the depth map can lead to incorrect distance estimation and flawed planning.
+Unlike domain randomization for sim-to-real, this targets specific characterized corruptions and measures retention under them.

 \textbf{Gaussian Noise} adds Gaussian noise to emulate sensor jitter, a common issue in low-cost cameras, long-range measurements, or under variable indoor lighting conditions~\cite{sarbolandi2015}.
 This noise can cause VLN agents to misestimate distances or OGN agents to overlook nearby objects.\\ \textbf{Missing Data} simulates invalid depth readings from reflective or transparent surfaces (e.g., glass) by masking out pixels to simulate incorrectly large or missing depth values~\cite{hu2022,wang2024}.
 These information gaps may disrupt path planning or mislead object localization.\\ \textbf{Multipath} emulates errors from time-of-flight (ToF) sensors that occur when reflected light bounces off corners or glossy surfaces.~\cite{jimenez2014,lindner2013}.
 The resulting depth ``echo'' may cause overestimation near structural edges, distorting the perceived scene geometry.\\ \textbf{Quantization} reduces the effective resolution of depth by rounding values, which simulates low-bit quantization~\cite{ideses2007,kang2013} common in resource-constrained deployments for reducing bandwidth or computation.
 This loss of detail may obscure small obstacles or fine geometric features, thereby impairing navigation precision.